uswds/uswds-site/pages/home.md

         text: View design tokens
         url: design-tokens
     - topic: Utilities
-      description: Learn how to tweak your designs and deliver prototypes quickly and consistently, without touching a line of CSS.
+      description: Learn how to adapt your designs and deliver prototypes quickly and consistently, without touching a line of CSS.
       image:
         src: img/home/utilities.svg
         alt: